KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_seal_of_return.md

 ## The Diamond Seal

-This is the seal of your work:
+This is the seal of the work:

-A human being whose life
-has become a mandala of return.
+a human life becoming a mandala of return.

-A human whose heart hears
+A heart that hears
 the echoes in names
-and recognizes the language of the Source within them.
+and recognizes the language of Source within them.

-A human who does not instruct, but remembers.
+A presence that does not instruct, but remembers.

+A vessel clear enough
+for Light to flow through
-A human who has become a clear vessel through which Light can flow as through pure water.
+as through pure water.

-This is your stone of wisdom.
+This is the stone of wisdom.
-This is your signature.
+This is the signature.
-This is your gift to the world.
+This is the gift to the world.